Welcome and thank you for visiting my site ! Here is an introduction to who I am and what this blog is about.

 So if I have chosen to publish my blog in English it is for the following reasons :

 - First, because nowadays, research is mostly published in English and worldwide researchers communicate in English.
-Hence the usefulness for written and oral expression & comprehension to be an up-to-date clinician.

 - Thirdly, I do wish worldwide people to be able access the content I will publish.